Presenting GRUB2 BLS

 The article describes how that attack can be done checking in the

-the filesystem UUID used to mount the encrypted device.
+initrd the filesystem UUID used to mount the encrypted device.
 This

-information is inside the /etc/crypttab
+information is inside the /etc/crypttab stored in the initrd, that

 will do something like this: